ajwild320/Project-Trivia-Inferno/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

 ## Future Tasks/ideas:

-- Find more APIs to use for questions, answers, etc.
+- Find more APIs to use for questions and answers, data manipulation, etc.
 - Integrate a map API for users to compete with other users in their local area.
 - Implement a NoSQL Database (constructed and maintained by us) to store in-app information: (IN PROGRESS)
   - Users